stephpy/timeline-bundle/Resources/doc/index.markdown

 Imagine Chucknorris, he has 233 friends and follow 20 companies.

-I we have one context, like facebook, his wall will return each actions of his friends and companies.
+If we have one context, like facebook, his wall will return each actions of his friends and companies.

-You can too use **Contexts** to filter timelines, for this example, we can have 3 contexts:
+You can too use **Contexts** to filter timelines.
+For example, we can have 3 contexts:

 * GLOBAL: actions of his friends and companies
 * FRIEND: actions of his friends